slamora/brackets-wiki/Linux-Development-for-Contributors.md

 /path/to/brackets-shell > ./installer/linux/stage_for_packaging.sh
 ```

-This staging folder can be zipped and distributed as a "portable" install that the runtime dependencies are addressed separately.
+This staging folder can be zipped and distributed as a "portable" install (assuming that the runtime dependencies are addressed separately).

 User Stories
 ====